Wasserstein barycenters on metric graphs: Branched covering quasi regularity

-The goal of this part is to prove our main result which we recall below:
+The goal of this part is to prove our main results which we recall below:

-\begin{thm}[Quasi regularity of Wasserstein barycenters on metric graphs] Let $(G,d, \mathcal{H})$ be a metric measure graph whose edges are all minimising.
-Consider a measure $\mathbb{P} \in \mathcal{W}_2(\mathcal{W}_2(G))$ that gives mass to absolutely continuous measures on $G$.
+\begin{thm}[Quasi regularity of Wasserstein barycenters on metric graphs] Let $(G,d, \mathcal{H})$ be a metric measure graph.
+Consider a measure $\mathbb{P} \in \mathcal{W}_2(\mathcal{W}_2(G))$ that gives mass to absolutely continuous measures on $(G,d)$.
 If $\mu_{\mathbb{P}}$ is a barycenter of $\mathbb{P}$, then the restriction of $\mu_\mathbb{P}$ to the interior of any given edge is absolutely continuous.
-Therefore, if $\mu_\mathbb{P}$ is not absolutely continuous, then its singular part is a sum of Dirac measures located at vertices of $G$. \end{thm}
+Therefore, if $\mu_\mathbb{P}$ is not absolutely continuous then its singular part has to be a sum of Dirac measures located at vertices of $G$. \end{thm} Then we prove the Wasserstein barycenter is not unique (\Cref{prop-non-unique}).

-The proof of the theorem is in two steps.
-In the first one, we solve the particular case when the barycenter is concentrated within an edge of $G$.
+The proof of the above theorem is in two steps.
+In the first one, we solve the particular case when the barycenter is concentrated within an edge of $(G,d)$.
 To do so, we build upon the branched Wasserstein covering from Definition \ref{def-theMapPhi}.
 In the second step, we take advantage of the restriction property for Wasserstein barycenters from Section \ref{def-theMapPhi} to reduce the proof in the general case to that of the first step.